llariviere/scantest/README.md

 `cd scanbot-sdk-example-cordova`

-1. Install platforms and plugins (defined in the config.xml of this app)
+Install platforms and plugins (defined in the config.xml of this app):

 `cordova prepare`

-2. Check installed platforms and plugins:
+Check installed platforms and plugins:

 `cordova platform ls`